Little Tikes owner seeks special honor for toy company's founder

 Peter said he remembers a Christmas when a train was set up in the upstairs hallway outside his bedroom.
 He said his parents and their friends set up track so he rode the train down the stairs on Christmas morning.
 That was one of his all-time favorite Little Tikes toys, he added.

-Later on, the Murdough boys, now mostly men in their 40s, spent summers working at Little Tikes and later Step2 Co. in Streetsboro, which Murdough also founded.
+Later on, the Murdough boys, now mostly in their 40s, spent summers working at Little Tikes and later Step2 Co. in Streetsboro.

-One of the keys to the company’s success was the type of people Murdough hired, according to Jody.
+One of the keys to the company’s success was the type of people her father hired, Jody Murdough said.

 “It was really the person, the character, the values of the person who was hired,” he said, explaining technical ability and skills listed on resumes sometimes carried less weight at Little Tikes than at other companies.